Logarithmic adic spaces: some foundational results

 Here is an outline of this paper.

 In Section \ref{sec-log-adic}, we introduce log adic spaces and study their basic properties.
 In Section \ref{sec-monoid}, we review some basic terminologies of monoids.
 In Section \ref{sec-log-adic-sp}, we introduce the definition and some basic notions of log adic spaces, and study some important examples.
-In Section \ref{sec-chart}, we study the important notion of \emph{charts} in the context of log adic spaces, which are useful for defining the categories of coherent, fine, and fs log adic spaces, and for constructing fiber products in these categories.
+In Section \ref{sec-chart}, we study the important notion of \emph{charts} in the context of log adic spaces, which are useful for defining the categories of coherent, fine, and fs log adic spaces, and for constructing fiber products in them.

 In Section \ref{sec-log-sm-log-diff}, we study log smooth morphisms of log adic spaces, and their associated sheaves of log differentials.
-In Section \ref{sec-log-sm}, we introduce the notion of log smooth and log \'etale morphisms of fs log adic spaces, and show the existence of smooth toric charts for smooth fs log adic spaces.
-In Section \ref{sec-log-diff}, we develop a theory of log differentials for homomorphisms of Huber rings and morphisms of coherent log adic spaces, and compare it with the theory in Section \ref{sec-log-sm}.
+In Section \ref{sec-log-sm}, we introduce the notion of log smooth and log \'etale morphisms, and show the existence of smooth toric charts for smooth fs log adic spaces.
+In Sections \ref{sec-log-diff} and \ref{sec-log-diff-sh}, we develop a theory of log differentials for homomorphisms of log Huber rings and morphisms of coherent log adic spaces, and compare it with the theory in Section \ref{sec-log-sm}.

 In Section \ref{sec-ket}, we study the Kummer \'etale topology of locally noetherian fs log adic spaces.
 In Section \ref{sec-ket-site}, we introduce the Kummer \'etale site and study its basic properties.
 In Section \ref{sec-Abhyankar}, we establish an analogue of \emph{Abhyankar's lemma} for rigid analytic varieties, and record some related general facts.
 In Section \ref{sec-ket-coh-descent}, we study the structure sheaves and analytic coherent sheaves on the Kummer \'etale site, and show that their higher cohomology vanishes on affinoids.
-In Section \ref{sec-ket-cov-descent}, we show that Kummer \'etale surjective morphisms satisfy effective descent in the category of finite Kummer \'etale covers, and show that the Kummer \'etale fundamental group can be defined with desired properties.
+In Section \ref{sec-ket-cov-descent}, we show that Kummer \'etale surjective morphisms satisfy effective descent in the category of finite Kummer \'etale covers, and define Kummer \'etale fundamental groups with desired properties.
 In Section \ref{sec-ket-bc}, we study certain direct and inverse images of abelian sheaves on Kummer \'etale sites.
 In Section \ref{sec-purity}, we establish some purity results for torsion Kummer \'etale local systems.